sassoftware/esp-kubernetes/README.md

 IMAGE_ESPSTRMVWR  = "name of image for SAS Event Stream Processing Streamviewer" IMAGE_ESPSTUDIO   = "name of image for SAS Event Stream Processing Studio"

-IMAGE_ESPOAUTH2P  = "name of image for SAS Oauth2 Proxy"
+IMAGE_FILEBROWSER = "name of image for FileBrowser" IMAGE_OAUTH2P     = "name of image for OAuth2 Proxy"
-IMAGE_FILEBROWSER = "name of image for FileBrowser" IMAGE_UAA         = "name of image for Pivotal UAA Server"
+IMAGE_UAA         = "name of image for Pivotal UAA Server"
 ```